microsoft/microsoft-bonsai-api/Python/samples/simple-adder/README.md

 During training, the brain learns to achieve the goal specified in [machine_teacher.ink](machine_teacher.ink).
 It learns to control the *addend* to achieve a value of 50.

 ## How to run the sample

+The following steps use the [Bonsai CLI](https://docs.microsoft.com/en-us/bonsai/cli) to test, upload the simple-adder simulator to the Bonsai service, and train a brain.

 ### 1. Set up environment variables